andytudhope/thebluebook/source/canto-v/background-life.md

 to guide you back, burning,
 from way beyond the sea.

-Through what dreams you'll waft, boy, walker of the misty edge with but one wish when his time finally comes to wake up: bury his heart with the tambotieboom and drift like ash over the sun.
+Through what dreams you'll waft, walker of the misty edge with but one wish when the time finally comes to wake up: bury this heart with a tambotieboom and drift like ash over the sun.

 Always the music